monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

   * `bit 02` - AIN2 current loop shunt resistor enable
   * `bit 03..15` - RESERVED (write zeros)

+---

 * **0x00F: Process Data Refresh Timeout [RW]**
-  * If no valid SPI trasfer is performed during this period all outputs are switched to default states.
+  * If no valid SPI trasfer is performed during this period, all outputs are switched to default states.
   * 0 = no timeout, feature disabled
   * Unit: 1 ms
   * Default = 1500 (since ver.
-2.008, 100 before)
+2.008, formerly it was 100)

 ---